localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 When you create a Lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
 In these situations, the domain name `localhost.localstack.cloud` will not resolve to the LocalStack container as you may expect, but the compute environment container itself.

+So how did we go about making connectivity to LocalStack easier?

 ## Step 1: providing helpful advice

 Our initial attempt to resolve this issue was to provide comprehensive troubleshooting advice in the form of our [Network troubleshooting guide](https://docs.localstack.cloud/references/network-troubleshooting/), however this was always a temporary solution.